dxinteractive/ResponsiveAnalogRead/README.md

 3. Have the option to be responsive when a voltage *stops* changing - when enabled the values returned must stop changing almost immediately after.
 4. The returned values must avoid 'jumping' up several numbers at once, especially when the input signal changes very slowly.
 It's better to transition smoothly as long as that smooth transition is short.

-An article discussing the algorithm can be found [here](http://damienclarke.me/code/posts/writing-a-better-noise-reducing-analogread).
+An article discussing the design of the algorithm can be found [here](http://damienclarke.me/code/posts/writing-a-better-noise-reducing-analogread).

 ##How to install